Mr-Malomz/School-IT_NextJs/README.md

 ## School-IT

-School-IT is a virtual student-centered education and experiential learning platform to connect both teacher and students.
+School-IT is a virtual student-centered education and experiential learning platform to connect both teachers and students.

 ### Mockup Link